 Click on the picture above to see pictures of the enrichment room.

-Back at home, when mom is willing, the puppies are introduced to our other dogs.
+If mom is willing at 7 weeks the puppies are introduced to our other dogs.
 They spend time playing with their parents, grandparents, and our other dogs.
 Their time together helps refine the polite, social behaviors of the puppies, which they will need to socialize with other dogs and their new human family.
 Under the watchful eye of their elders, the puppies begin to explore the natural environment of their fifteen acres..
 The importance of free exploration of the natural world cannot be overstated.
 The pups neurological development is greatly enhanced while they romp together in the pastures and forest of their home environment.

 We begin basic puppy training with nature hikes.
 The puppies follow their parents and a handler through the forest.
 Problem-solving begins as the puppies decide how to go through, over, and under natural obstacles to keep up with the pack.
 Puppies also learn to look up to their ultimate leader and protector, their human, during these hikes.
 The handler is always there to show a pup how to search out ways to overcome a difficult obstacle during the walk.